christianalfoni/redux-nodes/README.md

 ## Meet the nodes

 Even though **redux-nodes** IS redux, you do not write reducers and manage actions.
 Rather, it all starts with **nodes**.
 That means instead of creating a reducer, you create a tree of nodes.
-After all, the reducers are merged into a state tree.
+After all, the reducers are merged into a state tree anyways.

 Instead of: